avani17101/Poisson-Matting/ProjectProposal.md

 Image Matting in a natural image setting involving complex scenes is a challenging problem.
 We tackle it using a semi-automatic approach relying on approximate matte from an image gradient given a user-supplied trimap.
-We formulate the problem as Poisson matting: where we approximate the gradient matte field from image and solve for image matte using poison equations.
-We use global Poisson matting, a semi-automatic approach to approximate matte from an image gradient given a user-supplied trimap F blended.
+We formulate the problem as Poisson matting: where the gradient matte field is approximated from image and image matte is solved using poison equations.
+We use global Poisson matting, a semi-automatic approach to approximate matte from an image gradient given a user-supplied trimap.
 Global poisson matting fails to generate a good matte in complex scenes.
 To combat it we introduce local Poison matting and manipulate the continuous gradient field in a local region.
 The image gradients are visually distinguishable in local regions and thus user's knowledge in the local gradient field can be exploited to get better